 Undesirable side effects caused by our product candidates could cause us or regulatory authorities to interrupt, delay or halt clinical trials and could result in a more restrictive label or the delay, denial or withdrawal of regulatory approval by the FDA or comparable foreign regulatory authorities.
 Results of our clinical trials could reveal a high and unacceptable severity and prevalence of side effects or unexpected characteristics.
-In addition, many of the patients that we enrolled in our ongoing and planned clinical trials of IFX-1 for HS suffer from serious pre-existing disorders.
-While such disorders may lead to serious adverse events during trial periods that may be found to be unrelated to IFX-1, such events may create a negative safety perception and adversely impact market acceptance of IFX-1 for HS, we observed several adverse events, even though they were judged not to be related to IFX-1 administration by the investigator.
+In addition, many of the patients that we enrolled in our clinical trials of IFX-1 for HS suffer from serious pre-existing disorders.
+While such disorders may lead to serious adverse events during trial periods that may be found to be unrelated to IFX-1, such events may create a negative safety perception and adversely impact market acceptance of IFX-1 following any approval.
+For example, in our Phase IIa and IIb clinical trials of IFX-1 for HS, we observed several adverse events, even though they were judged not to be related to IFX-1 administration by the investigator.

-If unacceptable side effects arise in the development of our product candidates, we, the EDA or comparable foreign regulatory authorities, the Institutional Review Boards, or TRBS, or independentour report ethics committees at the institutions in which our studies are conducted, or the Data Safety Month of TRBS at the institutions in which our studies are conducted, or the Data Safety Month of TRBS at the institutions in which our studies are conducted, or the Data Safety Month of TRBS at the institutions in which our studies are conducted, or the Data Safety Month of TRBS at the institutions in which our studies are conducted, or the Data Safety Month of TRBS at the institution of the Data Safety of TRBS at the institution of the Data Safety o Board, or DSMB, could suspend or terminate our clinical trials or the FDA or comparable foreign regulatory authorities could order us to cease clinical trials or deny approval of our product candidates for any or all targeted indications.
+If unacceptable side effects arise in the development of our product candidates, we, the FDA or comparable foreign regulatory authorities, the Institutional Review Boards, or IRBs, or independent ethics committees at the institutions in which our studies are conducted, or the Data Safety Monitoring Board, or DSMB, could suspend or terminate our clinical trials or the FDA or comparable foreign regulatory authorities could order us to cease clinical trials or deny approval of our product candidates for any or all targeted indications.
 Side effects, whether treatment-related or not, could also affect patient recruitment or the ability of enrolled patients to complete the trial or result in potential product liability claims.
 In addition, these side effects may not be appropriately recognized or managed by the treating medical staff.
 We expect to have to train medical personnel using our product candidates to understand the side effect profiles for our clinical trials and upon any commercialization of any of our product candidates.
 Inadequate training in recognizing or managing the potential side effects of our product candidates could result in patient injury or death.
 Any of these occurrences may harm our business, financial condition and prospects significantly.